Seattle's Race and Segregation Story in Maps

 Jumping ahead 20 years, the county had maintained its impressive growth rates, 28% over the two decades.
 In 2010, the population reached 1,931,249.
 These decades had registered significant changes in racial distributions.
-Nonhispanic Whites now comprised 65% of the population.
+Whites now comprised 69% of the population.
 Immmigration had greatly increased both Asian ancestered and Hispanic populations which numbered 294,097 and 172,378 respectively.
-The Black population had grown too to 116,326, but the number of Native Americans had decreased by 25% in the previous 20 years to 12,931.
+The Black population had grown too to 116,326, but the number of Native Americans had decreased slightly.

 Residential patterns continued trends that had been established by 1990.
 Southeast Seattle was more multiracial than ever.
 This is where most Black families lived, sharing census tracts with Asian Americans, Latinos, and also Whites.
 In some tracts the split was close to 25%, 25%, 25%, 25%.
 The small Native American population also distributed through these neighborhoods.
 Southern King County had much the same multiracial complexion.
 Meanwhile the eastside had continued its bi-racial trend, shared by Whites and Asian Americans, especially South Asians and Chinese, with Latinos moving into some neighborhoods but very few African Americans.
 Much of North Seattle, West Seattle, and the wealthy neighborhoods near water had seen much less change.
 Some tracts remained more than 90% White, many others above 80%, and in these areas Asian Americans were likely to be the only people of color. (click maps for more detail).